softdeveloper23/crm-django/README.md

-# My Django Project
+# Welcome to my Django Customer Records Management file which demonstrates CRUD.

-This is a brief description of my Django project, detailing its functionality and purpose.
+Please ensure that you create your own virtual environment and install all the necessary packages via the requirements.txt file.

 ## Installation